nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Saving the data

-OutBook data are saved in the hard disk automatically after any command that changes the data.
+OutBook's data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-OutBook data are saved automatically as a JSON file `[JAR file location]/data/outbook.json`.
+OutBook's data are saved automatically as a JSON file `[JAR file location]/data/outbook.json`.
 If you are an experienced user, you are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, OutBook will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.